alco/numspell/doc/TemplateSyntax.md

 element is matched against the matcher token, the token's "~find" function gets passed that list element as an argument.

+Lastly, a literal token or a matcher can be enclosed in parentheses (`(` and `)`) to turn it into a phantom token.
+A phantom token makes no difference when matching against the pattern, i.e. `(literal) (<matcher>)` will match the same sequence as `literal <matcher>` does.
+However, when it comes to expanding the body part of the template, phantom tokens are not taken into account like if they weren't specified at all.

 ## The Body Syntax